kami9-dev/blockchain-did/README.md

 - A valid issued credential
 - An expired/inactive credential
 - A sample verifier request record
-- Wallet-auth demo users for Hardhat account #0 as admin, #1 as issuer,
+- Wallet- demo users for Hardhat account #0 as admin, #1 as issuer,
   #2 as student, and #3 as verifier

 Credential JSON is stored as a string for SQLite compatibility and returned as parsed JSON by the API.

 ## Implemented Features

-- Wallet-based demo authentication
+- Wallet-based demo entication
   - nonce challenge endpoint
   - MetaMask signature verification
   - signed HTTP-only session cookie
   - role mapping for admin, issuer, student, and verifier wallets
-- API-level role authorization
+- API-level role orization
   - admin-only issuer and user management
   - issuer-scoped student and credential issuance
   - student-scoped wallet credential reads